 But not all.

 For example, some of those country residences that Vienna eventually absorbed also come top of the tourist rankings.
-Like Schönbrunn Palace, for example: the Habsburg summer residence and home to the zoo.
+Like Schönbrunn Palace, for example: the Habsburg summer residence and home to Vienna Zoo with its giant pandas.

 Don’t be too concerned by the prospect of travel in the city.
 Vienna has a fast, frequent, comprehensive, clean, cheap, and efficient municipal subway, tram and bus system that means even the outlying sights can be reached easily without ruining your holiday budget.